okxlabs/DEX-Router-Aptos-V1/README.md

-# MetaXTrade - Aptos DEX Aggregator
+# dexrouter - Aptos DEX Aggregator

-MetaXTrade is a decentralized exchange aggregator built on Aptos blockchain that provides optimal trading routes across multiple DEXs, ensuring users get the best prices for their trades.
+Dexrouter is a decentralized exchange aggregator built on Aptos blockchain that provides optimal trading routes across multiple DEXs, ensuring users get the best prices for their trades.

 ## 🏗️ Project Architecture